minipief/pyva/doc/source/user_guide.rst

 ==========

 This section explains the installation, use and application of pyva.
-The application is presented by the help of typical examples for the simulation of vibroacoustic systems.
+The application is presented by the help of typical examples for the [All2009] of vibroacoustic systems.

 .. toctree::